The Wind (1928 film): Retrospective assessment

 when Letty hallucinates in terror at the sight of the partially buried body of her attacker.

 In a retrospective of silent films, the Museum of Modern Art screened The Wind and included a review of the film in their program.
-They wrote, "What makes The Wind such an eloquent coda to its dying medium is Seastrom's and Gish's distillation of their art forms to the simplest, most elemental form: there are no frills.
-Seastrom was always at his best as a visual poet of natural forces impinging on human drama; in his films, natural forces convey drama and control human destiny.
+They wrote, "What makes The Wind such an eloquent coda to its dying medium is Sjöström's and Gish's distillation of their art forms to the simplest, most elemental form: there are no frills.
+Sjöström was always at his best as a visual poet of natural forces impinging on human drama; in his films, natural forces convey drama and control human destiny.
 Gish, superficially fragile and innocent, could plumb the depths of her steely soul and find the will to prevail.
-The genius of both Seastrom and Gish comes to a climactic confluence in The Wind.
+The genius of both Sjöström and Gish comes to a climactic confluence in The Wind.
 Gish is Everywoman, subject to the most basic male brutality and yet freshly open to the possibility of romance.
 As a result, the film offers a quintessential cinematic moment of the rarest and most transcendentally pure art."

-Biographer Lewis Jacobs compares The Wind favorably to Austrian-American filmmaker Erich von Stroheim’s 1924 masterpiece Greed:
+Biographer Lewis Jacobs compares The Wind favorably to Austrian-American filmmaker Erich von Stroheim's 1924 masterpiece Greed:

 The Wind becomes the physical expression of the emotional struggle of the characters…the outstanding quality of the film was its documentary realism, which had much in common with Greed.
 Like Greed it penetrated into psychology of the characters by means of an objective treatment of their environment.

-Jacobs adds that Seastrom, in his treatment of American Midwesterners was “as uncompromising as von Stroheim in depicting it.”
+Jacobs adds that Sjöström, in his treatment of American Midwesterners was "as uncompromising as von Stroheim in depicting it."

 Theme

-The chief thematic element of the picture is suggested by the title, namely “human lives molded by the elements.”
+The chief thematic element of the picture is suggested by the title, namely "human lives molded by the elements."
 Jacobs writes:

-It is the wind that brings about the young girl’s meeting with a man who subsequently violates her; it is the wind that forces her into an unwanted marriage; it is the wind that finally drives her to madness and murder.
+It is the wind that brings about the young girl's meeting with a man who subsequently violates her; it is the wind that forces her into an unwanted marriage; it is the wind that finally drives her to madness and murder.

-Film historian Scott Eyman locates the theme in a social issue that preoccupied Hollywood in the late 1920s: “the dangers of the city, and the homicidal small-mindedness of the country.”
+Film historian Scott Eyman locates the theme in a social issue that preoccupied Hollywood in the late 1920s: "the dangers of the city, and the homicidal small-mindedness of the country."
 Eyman writes:

 [T]he studios were awash in stories about a woman from the city who comes to a rural environment where her innate erotic charge disrupts the social and family order, usually with disastrous result.

 Legacy

-In 1993, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant."
+In 1993, The Wind was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant."